Mentors-Outreach/mentors-outreach/blog/important-update-mentors-outreach-is-moving-to-a-new-service.md

   We wanted to let you know that our online community will be moving to a new platform in 2023.
         We apologize for any inconvenience this may cause, but we believe that the new service will provide a better user experience and more features to support our community.
-thumb_image_alt: Mentors Outreach Membership
+thumb_image_alt: Mentors Outreach is Moving to a New Service
-image_alt: Important Update: Mentors Outreach is Moving to a New Service
+image_alt: Mentors Outreach is Moving to a New Service
 image_position: top
 seo:
   title: Important Update 📢 Mentors Outreach is Moving to a New Service